mbari-org/benchmark_eval/doc/docs/installation.md

 pyenv install 3.10.13
 ```

-Then, create a new virtual environment to work in
+Then, create a new virtual environment to work in:
 ```
 pyenv virtualenv 3.10.13 benchmark_eval
 ```
 *If you don't have virtualenv installed, run "pip install virtualenv" or "brew install virtualenv" (Mac) first.

-Activate your virtual environment using
+Activate your virtual environment using:
 ```
 pyenv activate benchmark_eval
 ```

-Lastly, install the benchmark_eval_requirements.txt file
+Lastly, install the benchmark_eval_requirements.txt file:
 ```
 pip install -r benchmark_eval_requirements.txt
 ```